apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 This variable indicates the number of digits by which to increase the scale of the result of division operations performed with the `/` operator.
-The default value is 4, and it is currently only used for the DECIMALV3 type and nereids_planner.